FarzanaAbbas/FarzanaAbbas/README.md

 - 👋 Hi, I’m @FarzanaAbbas
 - 👀 I’m interested in creating Websites
 - 🌱 I’m currently learning full stack
-- 💞️ I’m looking to collaborate on
-- 📫 How to reach me

 <!---
 FarzanaAbbas/FarzanaAbbas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.